Whether you study Korean to watch K-drama and K-pop or want to get a career in Korean, you may be unaware of the diverse K-varieties.

 The Hwanghae dialect is helpful in the Hwanghae region, which includes Hwanghae (North Korea), South Korea’s Gyeonggi Province, and Incheon.

-The Hwanghae region is close to the North and South Korean border.
-It mirrors both Pyeongan and Gyeonggi dialects and has features from both North and South Korean languages.
+The Hwanghae region is near the North-South Korean border.
+It reflects features of both the Pyeongan and Gyeonggi dialects and exhibits characteristics of both North and South Korean languages.

-This makes it somewhat distinct from other colloquial spoken further to the south in South Korea, like the Gyeongsang or Jeolla dialects.
+This makes it somewhat distinct from other colloquial spoken varieties further south in South Korea, such as the Gyeongsang or Jeolla dialects.

 Its distinct pronunciation, unique accents and intonation, vocabulary, and certain grammatical elements set it apart from standard Korean.